StanfordVL/taskonomy/taskbank/README.md

 These models are based on task specific networks of the [Taskonomy](http://taskonomy.vision/) project.
 For more extensive discussions about Taskonomy and transfer learning, please see the [CVPR 2018 paper](http://taskonomy.vision/).
-This repository focuses on provding an easy to use unified bank for the pretrained vision tasks.
+This repository focuses on providing an easy to use unified bank for the pretrained vision tasks.
 There are 21 tasks accepting one image as input (e.g. surface normal estimation) and 4 tasks accepting multiple image (e.g. relative camera pose estimation).
 See [detailed definition of each task here](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/assets/web_assets/task_definitions.pdf).

 The single-image tasks: